KatherLab/swarm-learning-hpe/README.md

 $ sh workspace/automate_scripts/automate.sh -c -w <workspace_name> -s <sentinel_ip> -d <host_index> [-n num_peers] [-e num_epochs]
 ```

+Optional 5.
+Reconnect to VPN
+In case your machine got restarted or lost the vpn connection.
+Here is the guide to reconnect: [VPN connect guide](https://support.goodaccess.com/configuration-guides/linux/linux-terminal)
+The file.ovpn is the config file that TUD assigned to you.

-If problem encountered, please observe this [README.md](workspace%2Fautomate_scripts%2FREADME.md) file for step-by-step setup.
+If a problem is encountered, please observe this [README.md](workspace%2Fautomate_scripts%2FREADME.md) file for step-by-step setup.
 Specific instructions are given about how to run the commands.
 All the processes are automated, so you can just run the above command and wait for the process to finish.

 If any problem occurs, please first try to figure out which step is going wrong, try to google for solutions and find solution in [Troubleshooting.md](Troubleshooting.md).
 Then contact the maintainer of the Swarm Learning Environment and document the error in the Troubleshooting.md file.